Architect and Builder Information

 When integrating a Mechanical Ventilation with Heat Recovery (MVHR) system into a home, several important considerations need to be taken into account to ensure the system performs optimally and adds value to the indoor environment.

 Centralised MVHR systems typically require sufficient room for the MVHR unit and the ductwork to run between the rooms.
 Considerations like where the main unit will be housed need to be thought through early in the planning stages.
-The duct for the system is generally installed within the thermal envelope (on the internal side of the insulation layer)
+The duct for the system is generally installed within the thermal envelope (on the internal side of the insulation layer).
+If your home will not have a drop ceiling to enclose the ducts we can run the ducts over the ceiling timbers then the insulation can be installed over the top.

 If you would like to learn more please fill in our form below and we will be in contact soon.